 HA: How does the surrounding environment affect your paintings?
 Now that you reside in Scottsdale, how does this affect your work?

-Lew: We discovered Scottsdale in 1987, when Lola and I decided to get away for a month from another long, cold, snowy Massachusetts winter.
+Lew: We discovered Scottsdale in 1987, when (my wife) Lola and I decided to get away for a month from another long, cold, snowy Massachusetts winter.
 Arizona was our choice.
-And we fell in love with the light, the weather, the arts community, and everything else here.
+We fell in love with the light, the weather, the arts community, and everything else here.
 We “snow-birded” for six years, and moved here full-time in 1993.

 HA: Have you always been interested in Halloween?
 Have you seen a change in Halloween from your childhood to today?